jboyce1/ppsCTF/classes/Portalord/Portalord.md

 This is great for a single jump, but does not chain back, cannot be combined with reverse ssh tunnels and cannot use proxychains

-# 3 Remote wireshark capture through a ladder tunnel
+# Part 3: Remote wireshark capture through a ladder tunnel
 Combining mkfifo wireshark capture to remote capture from chain we will be able to monitor traffic on a device that we do not have direct access to.